shivamnerwal1998/Maths_CP_Algos/README.md

 we will choose Node Js.
 ## Future Scope Of Project

- In future we want to include backend in our application for this we are planning to use Node js that’s why we included it in our technical stack.
+ 1.In future we want to include backend in our application for this we are planning to use Node js that’s why we included it in our technical stack.</br>
- Login secton for users we are planning to include a login section for users.
+2. Login secton for users we are planning to include a login section for users.</br>
- Feedback feature such that if any user want a improvement in any content then he just submit the content and after the approval his changes are visible in the main content.
+3. Feedback feature such that if any user want a improvement in any content then he just submit the content and after the approval his changes are visible in the main content.</br>
- We also want to include a discussion section so that the users who are visiting the application can discuss in that section and a good sharing of quality knowledge take place.
+4. We also want to include a discussion section so that the users who are visiting the application can discuss in that section and a good sharing of quality knowledge take place.</br>